SFRA 2025

 Possible topics include, but are not limited to:

-Virtual requests will be accommodated when possible and care will be taken to accommodate other requests related to the political climate in certain states that have adopted anti-DEI and anti-LGBTQIA laws.
+Format: Both in-person and virtual participation options will be possible, and care will be taken to accommodate other requests related to the political climate in certain states that have adopted anti-DEI and anti-LGBTQIA laws.
 Please indicate in your proposal what kinds of accommodation are required for your situation.
 Also, please include any requests related to accessibility.

 On Site Location: The conference will be held in the beautiful and highly accessible city of Rochester, with easy access to important sites like Niagara Falls, the Adirondacks, and the Finger Lakes; with easy connection through Toronto (two hours from Rochester) and New York City to the Frederick Douglass International Airport in Rochester.
 The city of Rochester, which was home to both Frederick Douglass and Susan B. Anthony, has a strong history of social justice and is a vibrant, welcoming community with great nightlife, restaurants, museums, and cultural events.